Bundesheer materiel and systems in need of replacement, listed >>> Further cuts ahead

 - Restoration of military installations’ self sufficiency

-- Equipment of reserve formations with necessary equipment (vehicles, radios, etc.)
+- Equipment of reserve formations with all necessary equipment (vehicles, radios, etc.)

 - Upgrade/modernisation of current ICT/3C systems